To celebrate fashion icon Coco Chanel we take a look at some lesser known facts about the legendary designer.

 Before clothes, hats were her forte

 After meeting a rich ex-military officer and textile heir Etienne Balsan, Chanel became his mistress and moved in to his chateau in 1908, aged 23.
-It was their she began her interest in fashion designing and creating hats for rich acquaintances as a diversion, which eventually led to her commercial venture – a millinery shop in Paris (financed by her lover of nine years a wealthy English Industrialist called Arthur Edward ‘Boy’ Capel – a friend of Balsan, who sadly died in 1919)
+It was there she began her interest in fashion designing and creating hats for rich acquaintances as a diversion, which eventually led to her commercial venture – a millinery shop in Paris (financed by her lover of nine years, a wealthy English Industrialist called Arthur Edward ‘Boy’ Capel – a friend of Balsan, who sadly died in 1919).

 Chanel revolutionised fashion for women